oprypin/nim-random/README.md

 - [Varriount][] for helping wrap `CryptGenRandom`
 - [flaviut][] for [chi-square testing][a1], [CircleCI example][a2], various comments and pointers
-- Jehan for various comments and pointers
+- Jehan for [random sample testing][a3], various comments and pointers
 - [Niklas B.][] for [fast implementation of log2 (`bitSize`)][a4]
 - [OderWat][] for [reservoir sampling][a5]
 - [Araq][], [def-][], and the rest of the [Nim][] community for answering numerous questions